The Era of Responsive Design Websites

 Since the screen sizes were different, should the slider on the homepage have different dimensions too?
 This was one of the few things clients started to ponder before they put up their idea and requirements to the technical department.
 The simple solution to these queries is how the client wants the world to see their message.
 The client should create a blueprint in their mind of what they want to achieve, create a rough sketch of the website on paper, and make sticky notes of ideas they possess.
 This will help them come up with how they want to see their website on different devices.

 Development Team/Technical Department

 Though there is still some trade-off in achieving responsive design websites, it is better to know how to turn things around and design responsive websites.
 The gamble is worth it for the long term for businesses.
-One important reason to call it “Era of Responsive Design Websites” is that in future the main focus will revolve around Mobile UI Interfaces.
-Though the Macs and desktop PCs will still be there in the market, large screen mobile devices and tablets will be popularly used by everyone.
+One important reason to call it the “Era of Responsive Design Websites” is that in the future the main focus will revolve around Mobile UI Interfaces.
+Though Macs and desktop PCs will still be there in the market, large-screen mobile devices and tablets will be popularly used by everyone.